 The number off awards will be based in part on the number of nominations.
 The selection committee will use the nominations determine the number of awards and amount of the awards.
-Awardees are not restricted to JVSG staff, as other state employees and Comprehensive Kentucky Career Center offices who provides employment, training, and placement services to veterans are eligible recipients.
+Awardees are not restricted to JVSG staff, as state employees providing employment, training, and placement services to veterans, funded under the Workforce Innovation and Opportunity Act (WIOA) or the Wagner-Peyser Act; Kentucky Career Center offices are eligible recipients.
 Only one Comprehensive Kentucky Career Center per Local Workforce Development Area can be selected for an award.